-Conversely, a search of "PEA" would disclose UCC records that provide any of the names listed above.
+Conversely, a search of "PE\A" would disclose UCC records that provide any of the names listed above.

 The wildcard placeholder eliminates the need for filing officers to exercise their judgment when indexing special character and the need for equivalency tables or special search logic.
+There remains a risk of keying errors during manual indexing.
+For example, the data entry operator could mistakenly enter "N" when a wildcard placeholder is required for "Ñ." However, that risk already exists today.

-Searchers would also benefit because they do not need to guess how a name with special characters was indexed.
+Searchers would also benefit from a wildcard placeholder solution because they do not need to guess how a name with special characters was indexed.
 As long as the name is the same length and the QWERTY characters match the correct positions, a searcher can find the record.